 2. Fail fast, fail forward

-None of us like to make mistakes, let alone fail, but it's a part of life, and by living out Colossians 3:12-17, we can fail in a safe environment where we're loving, honoring, respecting, and being gracious towards that person who fell short.
+Failure and making mistakes isn’t easy—but it’s inevitable.
+And instead of fearing it, we can embrace it as part of growth.
+By living out the spirit of Colossians 3:12–17, we can fail in a safe environment where we're loving, honoring, respecting, and being gracious towards that person who fell short.
 Our ultimate WHY is that we love because He first loved us.

 3. Progress, not perfection